 When looking at Synchrony Financial in general, the credit lender receives only one star on its Yelp review page.
 Users complain about excessive fee charging, missed notifications of late payments, failure to send statements, termination of credit card accounts without warning, and difficult customer service experiences.
 As one Yelp user writes, “Poor customer service.
 Don’t ever use them for credit.”
 Other review websites indicate similar user experiences.

 Synchrony Financial’s customer service is inconvenient if you don’t already have a bank or credit card account with the bank and just want to find out information before applying.
 From our experience, they first ask for your account number, date of birth, or social security number just to speak to a representative.
 You have to enter all this information even if you aren’t registered with them.
 Once they determine you aren’t in their system, they direct you to a live agent.
 The live agents weren’t helpful in answering our questions as potential customers, instead just instructing us to fill out an actual credit card application.
 We also reached out by email with our questions regarding credit card approval but received no response.
 Note: Every time you apply for a card it can negatively affect your credit score, so applying to find out the answers to your questions is not a good technique.

 Another issue reported by some Synchrony credit card users is that Synchrony cards don’t always work at locations where they’re supposed to be accepted.
+(Our retailed article details the list of places that accept the Discount Tire Credit Card.)
 As one reviewer writes on Credit Karma, “I’ve visited several locations that accept your card “supposedly” offered on your app.
 However when its time to check out.. the card NEVER goes through.”

 There are over 700 negative reviews of Synchrony Bank on the Better Business Bureau (and only 20-some positive reviews) that you can browse to get more examples of just what people are complaining about.